kmcmurphy/leaflet-challenge/README.md

   - Marker color is representative of the depth of the quake
 - A custom legend
 - Two different layers - a street view or topo view

+You can check out a live demo of the map here: https://kmcmurphy.github.io/leaflet-challenge/